AladdinDAO/aladdin-contracts/README.md

 # AladdinDAO
+A community driven yield farming DAO.

+## Build

+1. `npm install`
+2. `npx truffle compile`

+## Test
+`npm run test`

 ## Contract Overview

 ![Overview](/diagram.png)

+Contracts are broken down and categorized into directories, each representing module of the system.

 ### Token
-Contracts for the ALD token and its distribution.
+Contracts for ALD token and distribution logic using a modified version of SushiMaster.

 ### Farm
-Contracts for yearn style strategies.
-Strategies does not auto sell rewards for underlying, but allow users to claim them instead
+Contracts for yearn style yield farming system.

 ### Reward
-Staking reward contracts for ALD token.
+Standard Synthetix style staking reward contracts with modification for allowing multiple reward tokens.

 ### DAO
-Contracts for funding and treasury
+Contracts for DAO and treasury

 ## Deployments